manisha-deshpande/manisha-deshpande/README.md

 👋 Hi, I’m @manisha-deshpande

-👀 I’m interested in developing intuitive and user-friendly web apps, with a focus on backend development in Java.
+👀 I’m interested in developing intuitive and user-friendly web apps with a strong purpose, specializing in Java development.
   Moreover, coding algorithms that solve challenging problems is my serotonin💖!

-💻 I hold a Master's degree in Software Engineering and a Bachelor's in Computer Science & Engineering with over three years of industry experience as a Software Engineer.
+🎓 I hold a Master's degree in Software Engineering  and a Bachelor's in Computer Science & Engineering with over three years of industry experience as a Software Engineer. 💻

 🌱 Building on my academic and practical experiences, I’m continuously exploring new technologies and frameworks to enhance my development skills, including:
 - **(Advanced)** Java, REST APIs, TypeScript, Angular, HTML, CSS, OracleSQL, MySQL